zama-ai/concrete/docs/tutorial/comparisons.md

 #### Notes

-- It can result in a single table lookup as well, if the smaller operand is assigned (because of other operations) the same bit-width as the bigger operand.
+- It can result in a single table lookup, if the smaller operand is assigned (because of other operations) the same bit-width as the bigger operand.

 #### Pros

-- It will only put constraint on the bigger operand, which is great if the smaller operand is used in other costly operations.
+- It will only put a constraint on the bigger operand, which is great if the smaller operand is used in other costly operations.
 - It will result in at most 2 table lookups, which is great.

 #### Cons

-- It will increase the bit-width of the bigger operand which can result in significant slowdowns if the bigger operand is used in other costly operations.
+- It will increase the bit-width of the bigger operand, which can result in significant slowdowns if the bigger operand is used in other costly operations.
 - If you are not doing anything else with the smaller operand, or doing less costly operations compared to comparison, it could introduce an unnecessary table lookup and slow down execution compared to `fhe.ComparisonStrategy.THREE_TLU_CASTED`.

 #### Example